basic_structures¶

 check_func – This is the first function used to check inputs.
 If

-is not specified, this will be used to check both inputs to the generated function.
-This may have varargs used, but ifcheck_func2
+check_func2is also specified, this will only be used to check the first input to the generated function.
+Ifcheck_func2is not specified, this will be used to check both inputs to the generated function.
+This may have varargs used, but ifcheck_func2is specified, its signature should match.check_func2 – This is the second function used to check inputs.
+If not specified, then

 - Returns: